GENERAL

 720

-NEET is a paper-pencil-based exam.
+NEET is a paper-and-pencil-based exam.
 The time duration of this college is three hours or 180 minutes.
 There will be a total of 180 multiple-choice questions (MCQs), all of which will be mandatory to attempt.
 The syllabus of the exam includes Physics, Chemistry, and Biology papers.

-MBBS abroad for Indian Students fees
+MBBS Abroad for Indian Students Fees

 The approximate fees for MBBS abroad in different nations are mentioned in this part.